cabforum/servercert/docs/BR.md

 CAs are permitted to treat a record lookup failure as permission to issue if:

-*	the failure is outside the CA's infrastructure;
+*	the failure is outside the CA's infrastructure; and
 *	the lookup has been retried at least once; and
 *	the domain's zone does not have a DNSSEC validation chain to the ICANN root.